m-a-r-k-d/slit_grating_spectrometer/slit_spectrometer_log.md

 I need to be better about only using the assembly drawing for part positioning, and then use a separate file to design the individual part.
 The focuser/camera lens holder/grating interface is too complicated to design in the assembly drawing.
 The timeline is useful to go back and change things but the timeline in the assembly drawing is so long that I can't find operations in irder to modify them.
+(8-4-25 Note: this is definitely true!)

+8-4-25
+Lots of developments that I did not track here.
+I made the spectrometer, and I pointed it out the window and I was able to see the fraunhofer lines in the sunlight.
+That was pretty cool.

+Some highlights:
+I did not use the focuser that I was talking about in the 12-30-24 log entry.
+I redesigned the focuser that I've used on a couple of telescopes.
+I used a 1 mm thread for it (I think).

+I didn't make a holder for the slit.
+I just cut the slits out and mounted them under the two screws that would normally hold the mount for the slits.

+I made a little curcuit that will flash a neon lamp, and I used that to to calibrate the sprectometer.
+I need to make a similar one for the Ar lamp I bought.

+I'm making a dovetail to support the telescope and the spectrometer.
+I had to print it in two parts since it needs to be almost two times the largest dimension of the printer.
+Once the dovetail is printed, I can try testing the spectrometer on a star.

+I bought a flip mirror which hopefully I can use for positioning a star on the slit.
+It also takes up a bunch of the focus distance, so I don't need a bunch of adapters.